Screenplay Format – Your 30-step Guide

 - Fade in/Fade out: At the beginning of your screenplay, you need to include “Fade in:” on the left side.
 You can also include your title again at the very top of this page before Fade In.
 At the end of your script, you end with “Fade out.” on the right hand side, followed by THE END in the center of the next line.

-- Scene headings: Scene headings are written in all uppercase and have at least three parts.
-The first is INT. or EXT. to indicate whether the scene is internal (inside a building) or external (outside).
-The second part, is the location (for example, GROCERY STORE), followed by a hyphen.
+- Scene headings: In screenplay format, scene headings are written in all uppercase and have at least three parts.
+The first is INT. or EXT. to indicate whether the scene is interior (inside a building) or exterior (outside).
+The second part is the location (for example, GROCERY STORE), followed by a hyphen.
 The third part is the time of day, usually just DAY or NIGHT.
 Example:

 - Description: A description usually follows the scene heading and is used to set the scene by providing visual details.
 This is written like prose and, like the rest of your screenplay, needs to be in the present tense.
 Description text is located 1.5” from the left.